tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 key-rotation functionality is exercised regularly and thus in working order.

 The cookie exchange provides address validation during the initial handshake.
-DTLS with connection IDs allow for endpoint addresses to change during the association; any such updated addresses are not covered by the cookie exchange during the handshake.
+DTLS with connection IDs allows for endpoint addresses to change during the association; any such updated addresses are not covered by the cookie exchange during the handshake.
 DTLS implementations MUST NOT update the address they send to in response